openanalytics/crane-pip/README.md

     index            Manage registered crane-indexes.
 ```

-## Usage:
+## Usage

 The crane-pip package comes with a cli tool `crane` installed.

-### Step 1 (one-time setup): Register an crane protected index.
+### Step 1 (one-time setup): Register a crane protected index.

-To use a crane protected index, you should first register it with the `index` command via the `register` subcommand:
+To use a crane protected index, you should first register it with the `index register` command:
 ```
 crane index register --help
 ```